2022–23 Dumbarton F.C. season: September

 September opened with the Sons adding attacking midfielder Michael Garrity on loan from Morton.
 The club's first game of the month ended in a 1-0 victory against East Fife - with Declan Byrne on target.
 On 7 September, boss Stevie Farrell was named League Two manager of the month for August whilst Byrne was named League Two player of the month.
-Following the postponement of an away clash with Stranraer on 10 September following the death of Elizabeth II, another 1-0 victory followed, with Stuart Carswell's penalty the winner against Bonnyrigg Rose Athletic on 17 Septemberleaving the Sons as the only team with a 100 percent record in British league football.
+Following the postponement of an away clash with Stranraer on 10 September following the death of Elizabeth II, another 1-0 victory followed, with Stuart Carswell's penalty the winner against Bonnyrigg Rose Athletic on 17 September leaving the Sons as the only team with a 100 percent record in British league football.
 Dumbarton suffered their first league defeat of the season on 202 September, losing 3-2 to Stranraer at Stair Park.
 In the Scottish Cup the Sons were drawn against West of Scotland Football League Cumnock Juniors, with the match selected for live coverage on BBC Scotland.
 Stuart Carswell was named as the club's player of the month for September.